tehprofessor/KeynesJS/README.md

 A client-side MVC JS framework for development of modern web-applications.
 Please check out the docs, and code for examples and information on how it all works.

+#### Currently Under Heavy Development ####

+**Update** 31/08/2012

+Tests are currently passing.
+I'm still working on the belongs_to relationship, and deciding if I want to allow more complex ones.
+Most of the hold up is whether I want the data store to live in browser memory and sync it from time to time.
+I'm leaning towards not having a JS datastore, and continuing to use localStorage as its well supported and persistent...
+Plus most end users will behave somewhat erratically and loading/writing/reading localStorage into an in memory relational data store might be more trouble than its worth.

 ### Why? ###

 Too often, I find myself in some sort of desperate hell surrounded by erb or haml,